Manufacturers Index - Witherby, Rugg & Richardson

 contact the Site Historian.

-This important maker of woodworking machinery was founded in 1864 by Luke Bucklin Witherby, Gilbert J. Rugg, and Seneca M. Richardson.
-Gilbert Rugg had been working at Ball & Williams.
-Witherby was a machinist who had, perhaps, worked for his uncle, Oliver Witherby, who made cast iron plows.
-We do not yet know Richardson's employment history.
+This important maker of woodworking machinery was founded in 1864 by Luke Bucklin Witherby, Gilbert Jones Rugg, and Seneca Merrill Richardson.
+All three men had worked at Ball & Williams.

 The company made some wood-framed machines, but soon produced a complete let of iron-framed machines, including bandsaws, mortisers, tenoners, ripsaws, and planers.
 They must have been fairly successful as a number of their machines have survived the intervening century.
 Although they made a range of sizes, their biggest machines were popular with railways and shipyards.